LauritsSkov/Introgression-detection/README.md

 Different modes (you can also see the options for each by writing hmmix make_test_data -h):
 > make_test_data
-    -windows            Number of Kb windows to create (defaults to 50,000) -nooutfiles         Don't create obs.txt, mutrates.bed, weights.bed, Initialguesses.json (defaults to yes)
+    -windows            Number of Kb windows to create (defaults to 50,000 per chromosome) -chromosomes        Number of chromosomes to simulate (defaults to 2) -nooutfiles         Don't create obs.txt, mutrates.bed, weights.bed, Initialguesses.json (defaults to yes)

 > mutation_rate